AndreaSilva/LSB/Piloto_Dengue/data/Base_Datos/Base_Datos_Dengue/README.md

 Description of name place found on Google Maps for each original place of the database.

 **17.** Comments (`Comments`):
-Orginal column downloaded from the genbank with the information of country, locality, month and year of registration, as well as the source of isolation of each sample
+Orginal column downloaded from the GenBank with the information of country, locality, month and year of registration, as well as the source of isolation of each sample

 ----------------